 I went back to the museum the next day and spent the afternoon gazing in great detail and in awe at all the different paintings and sculptures, admiring their beauty and analyzing the masterful techniques behind each one of them.
 It ignited in me a spark and a desire to pursue this further and I knew then that this is what i wanted to do with my life: I wanted to develop my own skills and techniques in order to elevate my art to such a level of beauty and precision.
-It is also at the MEAM that I was introduced to the Barcelona Academy of Arts and it’s program teaching drawing and oil painting techniques based on realistic traditions originated in the renaissance period, where I plan to go study in the near future.
+It is also at the MEAM that I was introduced to the Barcelona Academy of Arts and it’s program teaching drawing and oil painting techniques based on realistic traditions originated in the renaissance period, where I would love to go study in the near future.
 I was fortunate enough to schedule a last minute appointment to go visit the Academy and i was so pleased and excited to see the establishment and dream of the new possibilities in front of me!

-That dream is getting nearer now and i cannot wait to have the chance to learn from great teachers and masters and apply the techniques learned to my own art and creations.
+I cannot wait to have the chance to learn from great teachers and masters and apply the techniques learned to my own art and creations.
 I look forward to practice my drafting skills under the supervision of talented artists, learn to master oil painting techniques, to be inspired by the works of other fellow art students, to evolve artistically and discover my own creative voice.

 Thank you MEAM and ARC.
 Thank you Barcelona Academy of Art.

-Muchos gracias y hasta pronto Barcelona!
+Muchos gracias Barcelona!

 Text and photographs by François Champagne-Limoges,